 While donors of Presidential historical materials may insist on conditions with respect to their use, the only restrictions applicable to Presidential records are those provided by statute.
-Prior to the conclusion of his last consecutive term, a President may restrict access to information in a Presidential record for up to 12 years if the information falls within one of six categories comparable to the exemptions ADMINISTRATIVELY SENSITIVE - not to be released withos authority of the Counsel to the President from disclosure under the Freedom of Information Act.
+Prior to the conclusion of his last consecutive term, a President may restrict access to information in a Presidential record for up to 12 years if the information falls within one of six categories comparable to the exemptions from disclosure under the Freedom of Information Act.
 44 U.S.C. § 2204.
 The categories include information that (1) is properly classified, (2) relates to Federal appointments, (3) is exempt from disclosure by statute, (4) constitutes a trade secret, (5) reveals confidential communications between the President and his advisers, or between such advisers, or (6) is contained in personnel or medical files.
 The 12-year maximum limitation on access to even the most sensitive Presidential records raises serious constitutional questions.
 The constitutional doctrine of executive privilege may justify restrictions on access beyond the 12-year statutory limit.